mykelalvis/FT/Traveller/WORKING/Book 1.md

 must successfully throw his service's survival number to avoid death in the line of duty.
 Each service also has DMs which may apply.
 Failure to successfully achieve the survival throw results in death; a new character must be generated.
--Optional Rule: If the referee or player so indicates prior to character gener- ation, then a failure of the survival roll can be converted to injury.
+-Optional Rule: If the referee or player so indicates prior to character gener-ation, then a failure of the survival roll can be converted to injury.
 The character is not dead, but instead is injured, and leaves the service (after recovery) having served only two years of the four year term.
 Commissions and Promotions: Each service has a commission number; in order